softworkz/embyuserwiki/Notifications.md

 To configure a notification, simply click on it.
 You'll then be taken to the notification configuration page.
 There are a number of ways notifications can be customized.

 First, you can select whether or not to enable a notification, and who to send them to.
-If a notification involves monitoring users, you can also select which users to monitor:
+If a notification involves monitoring user activity, you can also select which users to monitor:

 ![](images/server/notifications5.png)